tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   In Figma, create a frame with your chosen width.
 To make a frame the approximate size of a screen, You might choose a device from Figma's list (press `f`) with a width that's close, then scale it proportionally to the exact number (e.g. by holding `shift` while scaling).

 -   Design stuff until You get a sense for a workable `font size`.
-Don't worry, You can change your `font size` at any point.
+Don't worry, You can change this at any point.

 Now You should have a piece of body text in your design sized in a way where You're like _"I can work with this"_.